jackyzha0/jackyzha0.github.io/content/toc/hci.md

 Example frameworks:
 - The person: Who is using the technology at any particular time?
 - The place: Where are they using it?
-- The thing: What are they doing with it?
+- The thing: What **are they doing with it?

+3 common approaches
+1. Simple observation: user is given a task, the evaluator just watches.
+This gives no insight into users' decision process
+2. Think aloud:
+3. Co-discovery learning

 ## CPSC [344](https://www.students.cs.ubc.ca/~cs-344/current-term/) Ethics Code
 - no contentious questions